2013 Newsletters - Wild Blueberry Newsletter – April 2013

 Integrated Crop Management Field Training Sessions

 Field training sessions will be offered at three locations to demonstrate and discuss the Integrated Crop Management (ICM) field scouting techniques in Wild Blueberry Fact Sheet No. 204.
 The first and second session will cover mummy berry blight identification and monitoring, insect sweeping and identification, and weed identification and management.
 The third session will cover blueberry maggot fly trapping, leaf and soil sampling, and weed identification and management.
-One re-certification credit per session will be offered for certified pesticide applicators.
+One recertification credit per session will be offered for certified pesticide applicators for each session.

 |All Field Training sessions will be from 6:00 to 7:00 p.m.|

 Tuesday, April 23, May 28, and June 25

 |Charles and Dorothy Dolham’s on Rt.
 235, 2740 Western Road, Warren|

 Wednesday, April 24, May 29, and June 26

 Thursday, April 25 May 30 and June 27